Turk Kardiyol Dern Ars. 2018; 46(7): 602-612 | DOI: 10.5543/tkda.2018.85349

-PURPOSE Smoking is the most important public health problem and preventable cause of mortality in Turkey.
+OBJECTIVE Smoking is one of the most important public health problems and preventable causes of mortality in Turkey.
 Major healthcare policies have been implemented to combat this problem over the past 10 years.
-In this study, determining the smoking prevelance was aimed by using the systematic review and meta-analysis of epidemiological studies in Turkey done in the last 15 years to determine the prevalence of smoking in Turkey.
+The aim of this study was to conduct a systematic review and meta-analysis of epidemiological studies performed in the country in the last 15 years to determine the prevalence of smoking in Turkey.

-CONCLUSION Despite implementation of major healthcare policies and some success in decreasing rates, 1/3 of the Turkish adult population and nearly 1/2 of the men are smokers.
-It is essential to continue and strengthen measures to combat smoking.
+CONCLUSION Despite implementation of major healthcare policies and some success in decreasing rate of smoking, one-third of the Turkish population aged over 15 years and nearly half of the men are smokers.
+It is essential to continue and to strengthen measures to combat smoking.

 How to cite this article